melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

     - They are rather CPU-intensive and cache-coherence-destructive - though YMMV with other hardware flavors.
 And it is not scaling well with contention.
 Not at all - the time spent per-thread is basically constant.
 In my tests, test completion times for spinlocks were human-noticeably slower than mutexes (and everyting else) for high contention.
     - ARM: just avoid it.
 It loses  any edge over the mutex at contention levels above 3 on a 4-CPU machine.
     - Intel: while beating the std::mutex in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
 In this particular test, on a 4-CPU Intel machine, the mutex wins if contention goes over 32 threads.
     - Custom-written spinlocks could behave better: Fedor Pikus's one has very good performance[^2].
 Or the Rigtorp's one[^3].
-Not a simple task[^4].
-IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet.
+It is not a simple task[^4] and IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet; with the sleep algorithm quite dependent on the architecture.
     - Here is the Intel damage:

 ![_config.yml]({{ site.baseurl }}/images/lock-timing-intel1.png)